1 min read

 Who does HIPAA apply to?

 HIPAA applies to covered entities, which include healthcare providers, health plans, and healthcare clearinghouses.
-It also applies to business associates—third-party service providers that create, receive, maintain, or transmit PHI on behalf of a covered entity.
+It also applies to business associates of these covered entities.
+These are entities that perform certain functions or activities on behalf of the covered entity.

 Subscribe to Paubox Weekly